A Big Test of Social Media Buttons

 Flare admin

-This is understandable but the process of setting up or updating the buttons is not very user friendly.
+This is understandable but the process of setting up or updating the social media buttons is not very user friendly.
 When you do any change to your buttons you have to drag and position them on the page again.

 Flare is also the only solution which literally doesn’t work on mobile – it doesn’t break, it simply doesn’t display at all.
 That’s because mobile support is only included in the Pro version ($89 / year).